How do we free our inner child of self doubt?

 I’m hardly alone in battling self-defeating thoughts.
-According to a 2011 study published in the International Journal of Behavioral Science, at least 70% of people experience at least one episode of the impostor phenomenon in their lifetime.
-The impostor phenomenon happens when people don’t think they deserve their accomplishments or good fortune.
+According to a 2011 study published in the International Journal of Behavioral Science, at least 70% of people experience at least one episode of the imposter phenomenon in their lifetime.
+The imposter phenomenon happens when people don’t think they deserve their accomplishments or good fortune.
 They’re often worried that people will discover their deception.
 They don’t take credit for their successes.

 This phenomenon affects people of all ages, genders, occupations, and cultures.
 Many well-known names have admitted to questioning their achievements.
 They include Ryan Reynolds, Daniel Radcliffe, Emma Watson, Meryl Streep, Tom Hanks, Awkwafina, Lady Gaga, Jennifer Lopez, Maya Angelou, Cheryl Sandberg, Serena Williams, Howard Schultz, and Michelle Obama.

-What Causes Impostor Syndrome?
+What Causes Imposter Syndrome?

 - Personality traits such as anxiety, perfectionism and neuroticism.

 - Family values, family dynamics, and parental rearing style.
 These can affect how people react to success and failure.

 - Roles with high expectations.
 People who are called experts, natural geniuses, and/or superwomen/supermen experience extra pressure to excel.
 They can develop a fear of failure and can be greatly affected if they don’t meet expectations.